 Whilst many falls can’t be avoided, we’ve compiled a list of some handy tips to be mindful of in your home to try to prevent a fall as much as possible.
 We’ve also included some items to consider using to help if you do find yourself in this situation.

-Tips for preventing a fall in the home:
+Tips for preventing falls in the home:

-If you regularly visit the toilet night, make sure you avoid a potential tripping situation.
-This can be down by keeping a torch by your bed or keeping a light on.
+If you regularly visit the toilet at night, make sure you avoid a potential tripping situation.
+This can be done by keeping a torch by your bed or keeping a light on.
 A nightlight may be a handy addition to help light up dim hallways and walkways.
 Some simply slot directly into a power socket and take up very little space.
 You can also get timers that plug in to the socket, which can be handy to make sure the light is on and off at the appropriate times.

 Clutter in hallways and on stairs can be a real tripping hazard.
 Clear all of these from walkways and ensure any mats or rugs that are laid have an adequate non-slip backing.
 Make sure the edges are not crumpled or sticking up, as you can easily catch your foot, and trip.